pbuckner/x-plane_plugins/XPython/Resources/plugins/XPPython3/README_INSTALL.md

 1. Check `Log.txt`.
 Make sure python and the python plugin are installed correctly.
 If not, there will be a message in Log.txt, and XPPython3.txt will not be created.
 Verify it's Python3, not Python2 getting loaded.
-2. Check XPPython3.txt.
+2. Check `XPPython3.log`.
 Most python coding errors / exceptions will be reported in this log.

-You should provide both Log.txt and XPPythonLog.txt when looking for assistance with a python plugin.
+You should provide both Log.txt and XPPython3.log when looking for assistance with a python plugin.